 Substance Abuse Education for Delaware Nurses

-Copyright © 2023 Wild Iris Medical Education, Inc. All Rights Reserved.
+Copyright © 2025 Wild Iris Medical Education, Inc. All Rights Reserved.

-- Describe components of responsible opioid prescribing.
+- Identify components of best-practice prescribing for opioid medications.

-- Discuss chemical dependency and impairment in the workplace
+- Discuss chemical dependency and impairment in the workplace.

 TABLE OF CONTENTS